 2.3.
 Experimental plan

 ASTM F3091 / F3091M-14 specifies orientations and locations of SPs on the building platform for evaluation of mechanical properties.
 Classes I and II reported in this standard describe coordinate system and testing requirements for compliance and quality of additive manufacturing.
-The criteria of class I are more rigorous and, in this way, they are applied for the production of pieces of high quality and high degree of confidence.
+The criterias of class I are more rigorous and, in this way, they are applied for the production of pieces of high quality and high degree of confidence.
 This class states that they must be fabricated and tested SPs in the XY or YX and ZX or ZY directions.
 In order to achieve a more rigorous approach than Class I, in the present study we used a more conservative work plan, manufacturing and testing SPs in all directions as established by the ASTM Standard 52921-13 - Standard Terminology for Additive Manufacturing- Coordinate Systems and Test Methodologies, which establishes requirements for validation of the printing process.

 Thus, we have printed 5 SPs in each of the directions/orientations of the building platform: XYZ, XZY, YXZ, YZX, ZXY, ZYX, as shown in Figure 2.
 In Figure 3 we can see the directions plan on the building platform of AMR SLS printer.